tonybaloney/vscode-pets/README.md

 The turtle animations were designed by enkeefe using [Pixelart](https://www.pixilart.com/draw).

+The tiny-horse animations were adapted by [Chris Kent](https://github.com/thechriskent) from assets by [Onfe](https://onfe.itch.io/horse-sprite-with-rider-asset-pack).

 ## Thank you

 Thanks to all the [contributors](https://github.com/tonybaloney/vscode-pets/graphs/contributors) to this project.